Frequent Questions and Concerns of Parents About Academics

 A goal at Gustavus is to teach all students to be comfortable writing, no matter their past experience or major.
 The Writing Center on campus provides extensive help to all students.
 In addition to the Writing Center, some departments offer tutoring services and for some circumstances, individual tutoring may be arranged.
 Students also often form informal study groups.

-Students are often their own best advisers by taking advantage of the numerous resources to guide this process.
+Students are often their own best advisors by taking advantage of the numerous resources to guide this process.
 The professor of the First Term Seminar advises those students until the student declares a major.
-When declaring a major, a student chooses an adviser from that department.
-The interactions vary depending on the relationship between student and adviser, but advisers are required to review the class selections before a student registers for the next semester.
-Students also can consult with other students in their major, the Career Center, their own degree audit, and the Academic Advising Center.
+When declaring a major, a student chooses an advisor from that department.
+The interactions vary depending on the relationship between student and advisor, but advisors are required to review the class selections before a student registers for the next semester.
+Students also can consult with other students in their major, the Career Development, their own degree audit, and the Academic Support Center.
 List of Academic Departments

 My child wants to drop or withdraw from a class.